a-leks-icon/AIRAL/corflow_scripts/tutorials/00_getting_started/00_getting_started.md

 ```shell
 sudo apt install python3-venv
 ```
-Create a new virtual environment in your current directory, e.g. named _my\_venv_':
+Create a new virtual environment in your current directory named _my\_venv_ (you can choose another name or path):

 ```shell
 python3 -m venv my-venv